Djamil17/openhpc-test-cluster/README.md

    `Mac OS Monterey v 12.4`

-   It is recommended to have _at least_ 50 gb of freed up storage and 16 gb of ram.
-The installation process was tested on MAC solely, future fork will be develoed for Linux and Windows.
+It is recommended to have _at least_ 50 GB of free storage and 16 GB of ram.
+The installation process was tested on MacOS solely, future fork will be develoed for Linux and Windows.

 # Mac OS installation